openSUSE/news-o-o/_posts/2011-04-20-people-of-opensuse-alexander-naumov.markdown

 vi

-Just because it™s faster, easy to use and always available.
+Just because itâ€™s faster, easy to use and always available.

-But of course it™s also question of habits and personal preference.
+But of course itâ€™s also question of habits and personal preference.

 #### Which famous person would you want to join the openSUSE community?